 The scheme is administered by Mercer.
 In a new initiative, it is planned that contributing members over 50 will be invited to meet individually with a Mercer Pension Advisor, free of charge, over the next number of years.

-Booklet - Retirement Trust Scheme
+Booklet and forms - Retirement Trust Scheme

 You can find out more about the benefits of joining the scheme by accessing the Member Booklet.